Why predictable Ridge Preservation starts with biology

 Step 3: Socket grafting and blood clot stabilization

-For socket grafting, Dr. Sanchez selected Geistlich Bio-Oss® Collagen, emphasizing the importance of balancing remodeling dynamics with long-term volume stability.
+For socket grafting, I selected Geistlich Bio-Oss® Collagen because it offers a good balance between remodeling and long-term volume stability.

-Dr. Sanchez intentionally places Geistlich Bio-Oss® Collagen dry, allowing it to gradually integrate with the patient’s blood clot while carefully avoiding compression of the graft.
+I intentionally place Geistlich Bio-Oss® Collagen dry, allowing it to gradually integrate with the patient’s blood clot while carefully avoiding compression of the graft.

-She further explains that the structure of Geistlich Bio-Oss® Collagen helps stabilize the blood clot while preventing particle migration and the so-called “popcorn effect.”
+One of the reasons I appreciate the structure of Geistlich Bio-Oss® Collagen is that it helps stabilize the blood clot while preventing particle migration and the so-called “popcorn effect.”

-Regeneration is not about forcing healing.
-It is about creating conditions where healing can occur predictably.
+In my experience, successful regeneration is not about forcing healing.
+It is about creating the right conditions for healing to occur predictably over time.

 Step 4: Socket sealing and soft tissue stability

 To protect the grafted site, Geistlich Mucograft® Seal was used for socket sealing in an open-healing environment.
-Dr. Sanchez selected the 8 mm version for this anterior site and stabilized it using non-absorbable 6.0 sutures.
+I selected the 8 mm version for this anterior site and stabilized it using non-absorbable 6.0 sutures.

 Soft tissue management remains one of the most underestimated factors in regenerative success.
 Stable soft tissue not only supports wound protection but also contributes to long-term esthetic integration and patient comfort.